amartinsec/MS-URI-Handlers/README.md

 ```
 https://github.com
 ```
-Here, we have the https to transfer data on the wire.
+Here, we have https to transfer data on the wire.
 This is just one of many protocols that Windows recognizies out of the box.
 Anytime a program is installed, it may make a registry entry to register the protocol handler.
 Typing
 ```
 calculator:
 ```